Pharmacy

 Our pharmacy works with most major insurance companies and will submit claims to your carrier on the date your prescription is received.
 If the claim is rejected, a staff member will notify you so we can work together to resolve the issue.

 Before your prescription is filled, you will be informed of your financial obligations that may not be covered by your insurance or other third-party sources.
 The obligations include but are not limited to out-of-pocket costs such as deductibles and copayments.
 Your insurance company determines your co-pay; we cannot discount your co-payment.
-Payments are accepted via credit card, check or cash.
+Payment are accepted via credit card, check or cash.

-A pharmacy team member will refer you to a social worker from The Center for Cancer and Blood Disorders to aid in finding financial assistance for your prescription.
+If you do not have prescription drug coverage or if you cannot afford your copayment amount, a pharmacy team member will refer you to a social worker from The Center to aid in finding financial assistance for your prescription.

 Ordering Refills

-Please call, during normal business hours, at least 3 days before you run out of your medication.
-You may also have a clinic staff member contact the pharmacy to request a refill on your behalf.
+Please call, during normal business hours, at least 3 days before you run out of your medications.
+You may also have a clinic staff member contact the pharmacy to request on your behalf.
 For oral chemotherapies, a pharmacy staff member will contact you to arrange a new prescription.
 During this call, the staff member will confirm that you are still taking the medication, that your prescriber has not changed the dose and that you are not having any unmanageable side effects.

 Oral Chemotherapies